-Based solely on our examination of the copies of such forms received by us, or written representations from reporting persons, that no Forms 3, 4 or 5 were required of such persons, we believe that during our year ended December 31, 2011, our directors, executive officers and 10% stockholders complied with all Section 16(a) filing requirements.
+Based solely on our examination of the copies of such forms received by us, or written representations from reporting persons that no Forms 3, 4 or 5 were required of such persons, we believe that during our fiscal year ended December 31, 2012, our directors, executive officers and 10% stockholders complied with all Section 16(a) filing requirements, with the following exceptions: Michael D. Hooven filed one late ownership report with respect to the number of shares acquired by his son on November 21, 2009 and Patricia J. Kennedy, James L. Lucky, Andrew L. Lux and M. Andrew Wade each filed one late Form 4 in connection with restricted stock and stock option grants effective December 27, 2012.